DominicwalterLOF/DataStructure/4/4_B/readme.md

 To write program in C to convert given infix expression to postfix notation

 # ALGORITHM:<br>
-1:Getaninfixexpression.<br>
-2:Scantheexpressionfromlefttoright.<br>
-3:Ifanyoperandscomedisplayit.<br>
+STEP 1 :Getaninfixexpression.<br>
+STEP 2 :Scantheexpressionfromlefttoright.<br>
+STEP 3 :Ifanyoperandscomedisplayit.<br>
-4:If the incoming symbolinaoperatorandhasmore prioritythenthesymbolintothestack.<br>
+STEP 4 :If the incoming symbolinaoperatorandhasmore prioritythenthesymbolintothestack.<br>
-5:If theincomingoperatorhas less prioritythanthestack symbol thencopythe symbol atthe<br>
-topofthestackand then print untiltheconditionbecomesfalse andpush thefollowingoperatoronthe stack.<br>
+STEP 5 :If theincomingoperatorhas less prioritythanthestack symbol thencopythe symbol at the top of the stack and then print untiltheconditionbecomesfalse andpush thefollowingoperatoronthe stack.<br>
-6:Ifthesymbol is‘)’then copyoperatorsfrom topofthestack.Deletionopeningparenthesisisfrom top ofthe stack.<br>
+STEP 6 :Ifthesymbol is‘)’then copyoperatorsfrom topofthestack.Deletionopeningparenthesisisfrom top ofthe stack.<br>
-7:Stop theprocess.<br>
+STEP 7 :Stop theprocess.<br>

 # DESCRIPTION:
 Infix expression:The expression of the form a op b.
 When an operator is in-between every pair ofoperands.<br>